oracle/terraform-provider-oci/website/docs/r/apigateway_deployment.html.markdown

 					* `client_secret_version_number` - The version number of the client secret to use.
 					* `type` - To specify where the Client App details should be taken from.
 				* `fallback_redirect_path` - The path to be used as fallback after OAuth2.
+				* `login_path` - The path (relative to the deployment) where the Identity Provider  will redirect the user after authentication.
+This path must match  a route in the specification that uses the OAUTH2_LOGIN_BACKEND.
 				* `logout_path` - The path to be used as logout.
 				* `max_expiry_duration_in_hours` - The duration for which the OAuth2 success token should be cached before it is fetched again.
 				* `response_code` - HTTP response code, can include context variables.